 As it is one of the most popular cold e-mailing tools out there, this article focuses on Lemlist to make use of the visuals created.
 However, this tutorial applies to any outreach tool that lets you use a URL to insert an image inside your content.

 Are you ready?
 Let’s grab a coffee and get to it right away 😉

 #1 Create a template using Abyssale’s powerful editor

-Once you’ve created an account, simply go to “My templates” and click on “Create a new template”.
-You can also choose a template from our template library to speed things up a bit.
+Once you’ve created an account, simply go to your Dashboard and click on "Create New Template".
+Once inside the builder, you can choose a template from our template library to speed things up a bit.

 For this tutorial, I won’t go into every feature of the editor but you can check the “Templates & Banners” section of our help center.